USEPA/CMAQ/DOCS/Release_Notes/v5.3/BEIS_mapping.md

 the mechanism field on the BEIS gspro file.
 Previsouly, users were responsible for selecting mechanisms on the gspro file to be compatible with the CMAQ chemical mechanism selected.
-2) For diagnostic output, an error was found in the initialization of NTICS which caused BEIS diagnostic emissions to appear overestimated, since the running sum was accumulating to much mass from output time step to output time step.
+2) For diagnostic output, an error was found in the initialization of NTICS which caused BEIS diagnostic emissions to appear overestimated, since the running sum was accumulating too much mass from output time step to output time step.

 ## Significance and Impact